 |Cecil Beaton for Vogue, The New Soft Look, 1951|

 It's not a question of indifference or even opposition to the raw pleasures of experience -to ecstasy of one sort or another- but of a necessary return to a questioning or doubting empiricism, even regarding the self.
-I have memories of a childhood ecstasy that the closest I'm come to seeing described in print was a paragraph from one woman's remembrance of the onset of childhood schizophrenia.
+I have memories of a childhood ecstasy that the closest I'm come to seeing described in print was a paragraph from a woman's remembrance of the onset of childhood schizophrenia.
 Soon is basically one sonic image of the dance of death as led by the skipping children, "unkillable infants," of a laughing god.
 It works on those attuned to it first and foremost as reflex, and awareness of that does as much damage to its dream as Chris Farley's radical recontextualizations of Goth Talk.
 And isn't that also what Beaton does to Pollock?

 In the arts it's not a question of philosophical truth.
 The central mistake of Modernism was to imagine that questions of right and wrong, or correct and incorrect, could apply to art even more strictly than to politics, and both of course were subject to overdetermined logic.
 But art is always no more or less then a record of our preoccupations, whatever they are.
 Most things end that way, as history, but art accepts its fate.
 At it's best it exists, after the fact of its making, as both the most honest and most intimate description of ourselves and our failures.
 Preoccupations are not truths except to admit that we have them.
 The question for Pollock, or My Bloody Valentine, or Cecil Beaton is whether they are giving us a rich description.
 I would say Beaton undermines Pollock without offering us anything better.
 What that would be, and who would supply it?